 In addition, the implementation of random testing can act as a deterrent.
 Employers hope to discourage substance abuse in the workplace by establishing a program that randomly selects employees for drug tests.
 The fear of being chosen arbitrarily may motivate workers to abstain from drug usage or seek assistance if they are struggling with addiction.

-It is also important to acknowledge that drug testing policies and procedures vary between organizations.
+It is also important to acknowledge that drug testing policies and procedures vary between organisations.
 While some employers opt for urine testing, others may employ saliva, blood, or hair samples.
 Additionally, the frequency and methods of testing can differ based on company policies and job requirements.

 Regardless of the reason behind conducting testing, it is crucial to approach this procedure in a professional and understanding manner.
 The purpose of drug testing is not to intrude upon an employee’s privacy; rather, its aim is to establish a safe and healthy work environment for everyone involved.
 If you happen to be selected for testing, it becomes imperative that you willingly conform to the process and carefully observe any guidelines outlined by your employer.

-Ultimately, drug testing acts as a valuable instrument aimed at fostering a workplace free from drug influence while ensuring the safety of employees and upholding the organization’s integrity.
+Ultimately, drug testing acts as a valuable instrument aimed at fostering a workplace free from drug influence while ensuring the safety of employees and upholding the organisation’s integrity.
 By adhering to these policies and actively supporting a culture that rejects drugs, employees significantly contribute towards cultivating an environment of productivity and prosperity.

-Before taking disciplinary action, Employers will be under a duty to investigate the circumstances fully
+Before taking disciplinary action, Employers will be under a duty to investigate the circumstances fully.

 If the company investigation shows that a clear rule existed and that a fair process was followed, a worker can expect disciplinary action, including dismissal if a drug test is positive.